efasel/anyconnect-vagrant/README.md

 * establishes the VPN connection
 * forwards traffic through the VPN (will ask for root password to do this)

+If this does not work (e.g. you are not logged in into the VM), you can use the following sub tasks:

+### `connect.sh`

+This script has to be executed on the VM itself.
+Therefore:

+1. `vagrant ssh`: log in into the VM
+1. `/vagrant/connect.sh up {profile name} {username} {password}`

+This establishes the VPN connection.
+But no traffic is forwarded yet to the VPN.

+### `forward.sh`

+This script has to be executed locally on the host.

+1. `./forward.sh`

+Forward traffic from the host to the VPN.

 ## `vpn-down.sh`

+This script has to be executed locally on the host.

 e.g. `./vpn-down.sh`